 Before departing the city, we visit the beautiful Romeral de San Marcos, situated below limestone shelves on the Eresma river at the foot of Segovia’s great castle.
 The famous landscape architect, Leandro Silva, created this intimate half-acre garden to echo the paradisal feel of an old Segovian huerta (orchard or market garden).
 Its sheltered position creates a microclimate that protects a wide variety of plants that would not normally prosper in the tough Segovian climate.
 At times, this small garden bursts into colour provided by a feast of different flowers.
 After exploring this beautiful garden we drive to Madrid.

-This evening we are hosted by Sofía Barroso who will show us her Madrid-based office, which houses an impressive private art collection.
+This evening we enjoy a private dinner at the home of Sofía Barroso, which houses an impressive private art collection.
 Sofía Barroso was born in London, the daughter of Spanish diplomats, and has a degree in Art History from Madrid Universidad Complutense.
 She is an art collector and has been involved in the Spanish art and museum scene as well as with historic gardens and the new Spanish school of landscape design.
 Tonight, we meet the award-winning sculptor and landscape designer Álvaro de la Rosa, who will deliver a talk on ‘Water Features in Contemporary Spanish Gardens’.
 (Overnight Madrid) BLD

 Day 16: Tuesday 23 May, Madrid – Guadalajara – Madrid

-- ‘Terraza de los Laureles’, Royal Botanical Gardens, by Fernando Caruncho
+- Royal Botanical Garden of Madrid, including the ‘Terraza de los Laureles’ by Fernando Caruncho

-- Landscape Design Projects by Álvaro de la Rosa
+- Terrace garden by Álvaro de la Rosa

 - La Zarcilla, private garden and lunch